Great-Lab/Undertale-Controller-Hack-2.0/README.md

 <hr>

 **Undertale Controller** is a free utility for Undertale.
 This is the second version of Undertale Controller.
-Source code is coming out soon!
-You have permission to you create your own.
-But credit Undertale Controller as the original source.
+I am not responsible for any damages or actions that might have been caused.
+You've been warned, thank you.

 Have any questions?
 Go to [Pull Request](https://github.com/Great-Hacking/Undertale-Controller-2.0/pulls) or the [Discord](https://discord.gg/cGyyfwbs)!